-If security is enabled at runtime, only those roles named in the ALLOW clause have permission to invoke the procedure.
+If security is enabled at runtime, only those roles named in the ALLOW clause (or with the ALLPROC or ADMIN permissions) have permission to invoke the procedure.
 If security is not enabled at runtime, the ALLOW clause is ignored and all users have access to the stored procedure.

 The following example defines a stored procedure, CountUsersByCountry, as a single SQL query with a placeholder for matching the country column:

 CREATE PROCEDURE CountUsersByCountry AS SELECT COUNT(*) FROM Users WHERE country=?;

 The next example restricts access to the stored procedure to only users with the operator role.
 It also partitions the stored procedure on the userID column of the Accounts table.
 Note that the PARAMETER clause is used since the userID is the second parameter to the procedure: